lianne-code/narrative-council-v2/README.md

 The growing list of people reviewing final executions keeps getting longer.
 The brief that produced those executions keeps getting less scrutiny.
 These two facts are related.

 Marketing teams run campaigns that underperform and attribute the miss to creative execution.
-The creative team built exactly what the brief asked for.
+The creative team built exactly what the brief asked for (or what the project evolved into).
 The brief asked for the wrong thing, and nobody caught it because nobody was looking.

-The Narrative Council is the review that should have happened three weeks earlier — before the Safety Tax accumulated, before the claim got softened in stakeholder rounds, before the revision cycles started fixing execution problems that were actually brief problems.
+The Narrative Council is the review that should have happened at the beginning of the project — before the Safety Tax accumulated, before the claim got softened in stakeholder rounds, before the revision cycles started fixing execution problems that were actually brief problems.

 If you already run thorough creative reviews, this makes them faster.
 The hard conversations happen at the brief stage, where they cost an hour.
 Not in the fourth revision round, where they cost a campaign.